Simon Wiesenthal: Sails of Hope

 In 1968, Wiesenthal published Zeilen der hoop.
 De geheime missie van Christoffel Columbus (translated in 1972 as Sails of Hope: The Secret Mission of Christopher Columbus), which was his first non-fiction book not on the subject of the Holocaust.
 In the book, Wiesenthal put forward his theory that Christopher Columbus was a Sephardi Jew from Spain who practised his religion in secret to avoid persecution.
-(The consensus of most historians is that Columbus came from the Republic of Genoa, on the northwestern coast of present-day Italy).
+(The consensus of most historians is that Columbus came from the Republic of Genoa, on the northwestern coast of present-day Italy.)
 Wiesenthal argued that the quest for the New World was not motivated by wealth or fame, but rather by Columbus's desire to find a place of refuge for the Jews, who were suffering immense persecution in Spain at the time (and in 1492 would be subjected to the Edict of Expulsion).
 Wiesenthal also believed that Columbus's concept of "sailing west" was based on Biblical prophecies (certain verses in the Book of Isaiah) rather than any prior geographical knowledge.

 Awards and nominations

-Wiesenthal was nominated for the Nobel Peace Prize in 1985, the fortieth anniversary of the end of the war.
+Wiesenthal was nominated for the Nobel Peace Prize in 1985, the 40th anniversary of the end of the war.
 Rumour had it that the Nobel Committee would give the prize to a Holocaust-related candidate.
 Fellow Holocaust survivor and author Elie Wiesel, also nominated, began a campaign in hopes of winning the prize, travelling to France, Ethiopia and Oslo for speaking tours and humanitarian work.
 Rabbi Hier of the Wiesenthal Centre urged Wiesenthal to lobby for the prize as well, but other than delivering a lecture in Oslo, Wiesenthal did little to promote his candidacy.
 When Wiesel was awarded the 1986 prize, Wiesenthal claimed the World Jewish Congress must have influenced the committee's decision, a claim the WJC denied.
 Biographer Tom Segev speculates that the loss may have been because of the negative publicity over the Waldheim affair.

 In 1992, Wiesenthal was awarded the Erasmus Prize by the Praemium Erasmianum Foundation.

 In 2004, he was awarded an honorary KBE by the British Government.